 In an invited comment from Gromyko Wilson, a taxi dispatcher who worked at the PJIAE for five years said he was threatened by the head of the Economic Affairs Lucien Wilson because he had an argument with the President and Board of the Airport Taxi Association because taxi drivers are speeding and double parking in front of the Airport terminal.
 Wilson said for the five years he worked as a dispatcher at PJIAE he had to stand on the zebra crossing every Saturday with his flute to slow down the car rentals shuttle that are speeding heavily as they come to the airport to pick up passengers and take them to the various rental headquarters.
 He said the same thing goes for taxi drivers, they double park infont of the terminal building which is not allowed but none of the drivers wants to follow the rules thus he had an argument with the President of the Airport Taxi Association and due that argument his boss threatened him with a warning letter then moved him to Philipsburg.

 Wilson said that over the years he worked at PJAIE he spoke to the head of security Jerry Sprot, Larry Donker and former Managing Director Regina Labega, pleading with them to do something in order to secure the lives of the passengers using the airport.
-Wilson said none of the persons he spoke to about the danger did anything to prevent what happened on Saturday morning.
-He said even advised them to place cones in order to bring about control but not one of them did anything.
-Wilson further stated that he is sure that the death of the toddler on Saturday morning was due to speeding and lack of proper control by the dispatcher on duty. “ “I can tell you on Saturday’s it’s a madhouse at the airport with the rental shuttles because they have to travel back and forth to pick up passengers that have reservations with the various car rentals.
+Wilson said nobody he spoke to about the danger did anything to prevent what happened on Saturday morning.
+He could have advised them to install some of the best speed bumps available, sold on this website, to control the speed of the airport traffic at this terminal.
+Whether they would have listened or not is unclear, but something like speed bumps would definitely help to keep the speed of the vehicles to a minimum.
+Wilson further stated that he is sure that the death of the toddler on Saturday morning was due to speeding and lack of proper control by the dispatcher on duty.
+“I can tell you on Saturday’s it’s a madhouse at the airport with the rental shuttles because they have to travel back and forth to pick up passengers that have reservations with the various car rentals.
 Because these shuttles have to make several trips so they speed even while on the airport property.
 When I was there I used to stand on the zebra crossing with my flute to slow them down.
 While I was there no one lost their life but since I was moved to Philipsburg a young innocent child life was snatched away.”

 The Princess Juliana International Airport (PJIAE) is disheartened to learn of the unfortunate incident that resulted in the death of a child.
 This took place on Saturday in the frontal area of the airport in the early morning hours.